home-assistant/home-assistant.io/source/_integrations/climacell.markdown

   required: inclusive
   type: float
   default: The longitude of your Home Assistant instance
-forecast_interval:
+forecast_type:
   description: The kind of forecast you want.
-Valid options are `hourly`, `daily`, or `disable`. `hourly` will get 90 hours of forecasts by the hour, `daily` will get 14 days of forecasts by the day, and `disable` will disable the retrieval of forecasts entirely.
+Valid options are `nowcast`, `hourly`, `daily`, or `disable`. `nowcast` will get up to 3000 minutes of forecasts by the `timestep` number of minutes, `hourly` will get 90 hours of forecasts by the hour, `daily` will get 14 days of forecasts by the day, and `disable` will disable the retrieval of forecasts entirely.
   required: false
   type: string
   default: daily
+timestep:
+  description: The number of minutes between forecasts when `forecast_type` is `nowcast`.
+  required: false
+  type: integer
+  default: 15
 aqi_country:
   description: The country whose standard is being used to measure the Air Quality Index.
 Valid options are `usa` for US EPA standards and `china` for China MEP standards.
   required: false